 How to spot respiratory tract infections in children

-Infections of your child’s nose, sinuses, throat, airway or lungs are called respiratory tract infections.
+Infections of your child’s nose, sinuses, throat, airways, or lungs are called respiratory tract infections.
 They are a common cause of breathing problems in children.

 - What are the signs of a respiratory tract infection?